dmuralles/LearningR/README.md

 # LearningR
 Software Carpentry R workshop
-This is in a different language -- in the marcup language
+This is in a different language -- in the markup language